EventStore/documentation/docs/_posts/projections-in-event-sourcing-build-any-model-you-want.md

 - Projections
 ---

-Watch Derek Comartin's video _"Projections in Event Sourcing: Build ANY model you want!"_.
+Watch Derek Comartin's video "Projections in Event Sourcing: Build ANY model you want!".

 <!-- more -->